emsweene/website/content/home/publications.md

     author: ''
     exclude_featured: true
 design:
+  # Choose how many columns the section has.
+Valid values: '1' or '2'.
+  columns: '1'
   # Choose a view for the listings:
   #   1 = List
   #   2 = Compact